python-useful-helpers/exec-helpers/doc/source/ExecResult.rst

         :rtype: xml.etree.ElementTree.Element
         :raises DeserializeValueError: STDOUT can not be deserialized as XML

+    .. py:attribute:: stdout_lxml

+        XML from stdout using lxml.

+        :rtype: lxml.etree.Element
+        :raises DeserializeValueError: STDOUT can not be deserialized as XML
+        :raises AttributeError: lxml is not installed

+        .. note:: Can be insecure.

     .. py:method:: read_stdout(src=None, log=None, verbose=False)

         Read stdout file-like object to stdout.